sveltejs/kit/documentation/docs/25-build-and-deploy/90-adapter-vercel.md

 <p>This staging environment was deployed from {data.deploymentGitBranch}.</p>
 ```

 Since all of these variables are unchanged between build time and run time when building on Vercel, we recommend using `$env/static/private` — which will statically replace the variables, enabling optimisations like dead code elimination — rather than `$env/dynamic/private`.
-If you're deploying with `edge: true` you _must_ use `$env/static/private`, as `$env/dynamic/private` and `$env/dynamic/public` are not currently populated in edge functions on Vercel.
+If you're deploying with `edge: true` you must either use `$env/static/private` or populate the `envVarsInUse` configuration.

 ## Notes